theguly/iris-doc-src/docs/development/structure.md

 ### Models
 Each table of the app is defined by a model.
 These are defined in `source > app > model`.
 When IRIS starts, it looks for the already created tables and creates the missing ones if needed.
 If changes are done on a table or field, then a migration is needed.
-This is explained in `Alembic migration scripts`.
+This is explained in [Alembic migration scripts](development/db-migration/).

 ### Requests